 We have now created three iterations of The Power of Emotion to date as new works of theater with original play texts written by Shonni, and in the case of the second and third iterations, with original music by composer Taylor Brook.
-The project's first iteration, The Power of Emotion: Breakfast, was developed during Chashama’s Summer Performance Residency in 2014; the second iteration, The Power of Emotion: Actresses was presented at Under the Radar: Incoming! and in concert at Firehouse Space in 2015; and the third iteration, The Power of Emotion: The Apartment was in residence at Mt.
-Tremper Arts in May of this year, and is currently in development.
+The project's first iteration, The Power of Emotion: Breakfast, was developed during Chashama’s Summer Performance Residency in 2014; the second iteration, The Power of Emotion: Actresses was presented at Under the Radar: Incoming! and in concert at Firehouse Space in 2015; and the third iteration, The Power of Emotion: The Apartment was commissioned and presented by Mount Tremper Arts and Abrons Arts Center in 2017.

 Written by Shonni Enelow

 Directed by Katie Brook

 Music by Taylor Brook

 Costume Design by Diego Montoya

 Stage Managed by G.J.
 Dowding

 Performed by Katiana Rangel, Lucia Roderique, Charlotte Mundy, and TAK ensemble.

 Commissioned and presented by Mount Tremper Arts and Abrons Arts Center, 2017.